 But, a price hike could scare off your existing customers.
 What do you do about that?

 Essentially, just keep the pre-existing pricing plans for your current customers and apply the new plans for customers.

 Loyalty programs can be very powerful.
 They increase all three factors: the average purchase value, the average purchase frequency and the average customer lifespan.

-An Accenture study has shown that members of loyalty programs generate 12-18% more revenue than customers who aren’t members of those programs.
+An Accenture study has shown that members of loyalty programs generate 12-18% more total revenue than customers who aren’t members of those programs.

 Take a cue from Mall of the Emirates.